Christopher Bates (fashion designer): Biography

 Born and raised in Vancouver, British Columbia, Bates completed a Bachelor of Arts program at the University of British Columbia and went on to complete a Management Certificate in Marketing Communications at British Columbia Institute of Technology.
 After working in the Vancouver marketing industry for five years he moved to Milan to study Fashion Design at Istituto Marangoni.
-After graduating he founded the Christopher Bates brand in Canada in 2008, and has since relocated to Milan where he designs and oversees management operations.
+After graduating he founded the Christopher Bates brand in Canada in 2008, and relocated to Milan where he designed and oversaw management operations.
+Bates now lives and repatriated to Toronto, where he has a private studio in Toronto's Eaton Centre.

 Brand

 The personality and aesthetic of the Christopher Bates brand has been recognized for its contemporary European tailoring and bespoke details.
 A recurring signature style in his collections is the 'Romeo' dress shirt which features a kiss print on the collar.
-The brand has seen partnerships with Holt Renfrew, Gotstyle, Gilt, and collaborative projects with Browns and Air Canada.
+The brand has seen partnerships with Holt Renfrew, Gotstyle, Gilt, and collaborative projects with Browns and Harry Rosen and Air Canada.